golioth/docs/docs/hardware/3-esp32/1-espidfquickstart/3-flash-sample.md

 ```

+You can exit from the ESP-IDF Monitor tool using `CTRL-]`.
+(A help menu can be
+displayed by typing `CTRL-T` followed by `CTRL-H`.)

 Congratulations!
-On the next page, we'll look at the data that the device sent to Golioth.
+On the next page, we'll look at the data that the device sent
+to Golioth.